Skip to Content

 How to Make Easy Sourdough Chocolate Cake

-• Remove the cake from the oven and allow it to cool completely before frosting and decorating.
+• Remove the cake from the oven and allow it to cool completely.
+Then, frost it (there’s a recipe for fudge frosting below) and add any sprinkles or decorations you’d like.

 I used this Chocolate Fudge Frosting for the cake in these pictures.
 They pair very well for maximum chocolatey decadence.